sigasi/sigasi_insights/releasenotes/sigasi-3.07.md

 # How to update?

 If you have Sigasi Studio 3 installed, you can [update][/manual/setup#Software Updates] or [download a fresh install of the latest version][download_latest].

+# Sigasi 3.7.1 point release

+On January 7th we released Sigasi Studio 3.7.1.
+This release fixes following reported issues:

+* Fixed refresh when editing Graphics Configuration files
+* Fixed error in Dependencies View when using project dependencies.
+* Allow to use multiple arguments on the Vivado XSim preference page
+* Solved plugin dependency issue in older (pre Oxygen) Eclipse versions
+* Fixed showing constant values in hover

+Thanks for all bug reports and enabling Talkback.